single-spa/single-spa.js.org/docs/faq.md

 You do have the option of _not_ excluding those libraries (for example if you want to experiment with a newer version of a different library alltogether) but be aware of the effect that will have on user's bundle sizes and application speed.

 ## What are import maps?
 [Import maps](https://github.com/WICG/import-maps) improve the developer experience of ES modules by allowing you to write something like `import React from "react"` instead of needing to use an absolute or relative URL for your import statement.
+The same is also true of importing from other single-spa applications, e.g. `import {MyButton} from "styleguide"`

 ## How can I share application state between two or more applications?
 In general, we recommend trying to avoid this — it couples those apps together.
 If you find yourself doing this frequently between apps, you may want to consider that those separate apps should actually just be one app.